AdaptRetail/adapt-data/README.md

 ### Asset

-Get the asset in the adapt folder
+Get the asset in the adapt folder.

 ```js
 adapt.start( function( adapt_data ) {